Rahul-dsml/The-Sparks-Foundation/README.md

 ## Task 3: Classification using Decision Tree Classifier
 To create the Decision Tree Classifier and visualize it graphically.
 Achieved the training accuracy of 96.4 % and Test accuracy of 97.4%

+### Domain: Computer Vision and IOT

+## Task 1: Colour Identification in Images
+To identify the colors present in the image.